turingschool/md_launch_curriculum/Mod1/Lessons/Week4/OOP.md

 ## Learning Goals
 * Define OOP
-* Introduce the 4 Pillars of OOP
+* Discuss the benefits of OOP
 * Identify different sytaxes for object instantiation

 ## What is OOP?